engagementlab/CivicSeed/doc/aws-environment.md

 ## Overview

-As of November 2014, Civic Seed uses four EC2 instances, connected in a Virtual Private Cloud (VPC) and one S3 bucket.
+As of November 2014, Civic Seed uses four EC2 server instances, connected in a Virtual Private Cloud (VPC), one S3 bucket for static assets, and a Route 53 hosted zone for the domain name.
 First, set up the VPC.

 ### Setting up the Virtual Private Cloud